Cal1c0/cal1c0.github.io/_posts/2023-10-28-HTB_Authority_writeup.markdown

 ![Ldap credential](/assets/img/Authority/Authority_09.png)

-When reviewing the results of the tool we can see the following output showing that there was indeed a vulnerable certificate present
+When reviewing the results of the tool we can see that there was indeed a vulnerable certificate present:

 ```
 Certificate Authorities